AKUZWE-Sheja/LaunchPredictor/README.md

 # Predictor
-Some practicals to being senior
+Some practicals to being a senior